SchoolDocs – Policies and Procedures

 It is important for student safety that you contact the school as early as possible if your child is going to be absent.
-A message can be left on the school answer phone or private message to the schools Facebook Page.
+A message can be left on the school answer phone, by calling, by texting the class teacher or private message to the schools Facebook Page.
 Upon return to school please provide your child with a signed note explaining the absence.
 If your child is to be absent from school for more than three days due to illness, a medical certificate may be requested.
 The school is obligated to record unexplained absences and the school procedure is to report a continued pattern of absences to the truancy officer.

 Permission from the Principal must requested in writing from the Principal for absences other than illness, bereavement or medical appointments